 A US Food and Drug Administration–mandated registry is now in place for all individuals prescribing, dispensing, or taking isotretinoin.
 For more information on this registry, see iPLEDGE.
 This registry aims to further decrease the risk of pregnancy and other unwanted and potentially dangerous adverse effects during a course of isotretinoin therapy.

 Vitamin A derivatives have many roles.
 They encourage cellular differentiation, are antiproliferative, and serve as immunomodulators.
-Although some patients have dramatic responses to isotretinoin 1 mg/kg/day as monotherapy or combined with prednisolone (ie, when isotretinoin was introduced after 8 wk of prednisolone and erythromycin therapy), retinoids may be useful only as an adjunct to reduce inflammation before and after surgery.[43, 81]
+Although some patients have dramatic responses to isotretinoin 1 mg/kg/day as monotherapy or combined with prednisolone (ie, when isotretinoin was introduced after 8 wk of prednisolone and erythromycin therapy), retinoids may also be useful only as an adjunct to reduce inflammation before and after surgery.[41, 78]

 Results from a long-term follow-up study indicate that although the response of hidradenitis suppurativa to isotretinoin is only moderate and is related to the severity of the disease, the promising effects of acitretin therapy described in this case series suggests the need for a randomized, controlled trial.
-The dose of isotretinoin is unlikely to be important in treating hidradenitis suppurativa.
+The dose of isotretinoin has not been found to be important in treating hidradenitis suppurativa.